 Place the hair pin on the backside of your work with the arch just above the line.
 Yarn over hook and pull a long loop.

-Remove your hook from the long loop and push it through the arch of the hair pin from the back towards you – place the long loop on the hook and pull back through as shown on picture.
+Remove your hook from the long loop and push it through the arch of the hair pin from the back towards you – place the long loop on the hook again and pull back through as shown on the picture.